jakzal/zalas.eu/_posts/2011-09-06-managing-object-creation-in-php-with-the-symfony2-dependency-injection-component.markdown

 One of the solutions is to **centralize the object creation**.
 Dependency Injection Container (DIC) does just that.

-**Note**: Dependency Injection Container is also called a **Service Container**.
-Thinking about objects managed by the container as services, better reflects the purpose of the container.
+<div class="alert alert-warning" markdown="1">**Note**: Dependency Injection Container is also called a **Service Container**.
+Thinking about objects managed by the container as services, better reflects the purpose of the container.</div>

 ## Creating objects with DIC